ratanvarghese/glass-house/README.md

 # Glass House

 Glass House is an unfinished roguelike.
-Development is still ongoing.
+Development has entirely stopped, this effort has been abandoned.

 ## Requirements